rage/programming-23/data/part-1/5-conditional-statements.md

 <in-browser-programming-exercise name="Absolute value" tmcname="part01-22_absolute_value">

 Please write a program which asks the user for an integer number.
 If the number is less than zero, the program should print out the number multiplied by -1.
-Otherwise the program prints out the the number as is.
+Otherwise the program prints out the number as is.
 Please have a look at the examples of expected behaviour below.

 <sample-output>